-- The school must ensure students in the program have the necessary technology and internet and must provide it if needed. - The virtual program must, as much as possible, meet the same requirements as an in-person disciplinary alternative education program (DAEP). - The student's placement must be reviewed every 45 school days. - If an in-person spot becomes available, the school should plan the student's return to in-person learning. - If continued virtual placement is appropriate, the school must document the decision.
+- The school must ensure students in the program have the necessary technology and internet and must provide it if needed. - The virtual program must, as much as possible, meet the same requirements as an in-person disciplinary alternative education program (DAEP). - The student's placement must be reviewed every 45 school days.

+- If an in-person spot becomes available, the school should plan the student's return to in-person learning. - If continued virtual placement is appropriate, the school must document the decision.

-Consideration of Virtual Education as Alternative to Expulsion full-time virtual program, full-time hybrid campus, or full-time virtual campus.
+Consideration of Virtual Education as Alternative to Expulsion

+Before a school district may expel a student, the district must consider the appropriateness and feasibility of, as an alternative to expulsion, enrolling the student in a full-time hybrid program, full-time virtual program, full-time hybrid campus, or full-time virtual campus.
 This requirement does not apply to a student expelled under Education Code 37.0081 or 37.007(a), (d), or(e).